Caveman-Software/Arduino-Ports/README.md

 # Arduino-Ports
-Finds Arduino ports using Python
+## Finds Arduino ports using Python windows only.
+## If you want a Mac Version Contact me.